kozar/backbone.datamapper.demo/README.md

 advantages of usage of the **Backbone.DataMapper** plugin, that is ***yet to be implemented***.

-Plugin should provide [DataMapper](http://martinfowler.com/eaaCatalog/dataMapper.html) pattern interface or synchronizing Backbone.js Models' data with a server side, instead of built-in [ActiveRecord](http://www.martinfowler.com/eaaCatalog/activeRecord.html) interface.
+Plugin should provide [DataMapper](http://martinfowler.com/eaaCatalog/dataMapper.html) pattern interface for synchronizing Backbone.js Models' data with a server side, instead of built-in [ActiveRecord](http://www.martinfowler.com/eaaCatalog/activeRecord.html) interface.

 This should be especially useful for JS applications, that have to deal